alihamza143143/Radomeij-s-Game-React/README.md

 This will create an optimized build in the build/ folder.

 License
-This project is open-source.
-You can freely use and modify it.
+This project is not available for commercial use.